natefinch/theloreaxe/content/posts/announcing-momox.md

 https://github.com/natefinch/moxmox/releases

-Try it out and please feel free to leave bug reports or feature requests here or on GitHub.
+Try it out and please feel free to leave bug reports or feature requests in issues on GitHub.

+Yes, I plan to extend support for Archidekt's playtester, too, even "cross-platform".